WANT TO SAVE THIS RECIPE?

 - Toss the couscous with enough of the vinaigrette to season thoroughly, you won't need all of it.
 Add the remaining ingredients including the apricots, arugula, parsley, scallions, mint, lemon juice, pistachios, salt, and pepper, tossing to combine.
 Drizzle extra vinaigrette if desired and serve.

 To make the dressing, first, make the jam.
-Chop all of the vegetables including the bell pepper, red onion, and Fresno, and simmer it all together with honey and apple cider vinegar.
-If you want a spicier jam, keep the Fresno seeds.
+Chop all the vegetables, including the bell pepper, red onion, and Fresno.
+Then, simmer them all together with honey and apple cider vinegar.

 Cover the pot for the first five minutes to allow the vegetables to soften.
-Remove the lid and continue to cook the jam until almost all of the liquid has evaporated.
-Then, blend everything together until it's smooth.
-Let the jam cool before whisking it together with the olive oil, salt, and pepper.
-You can also make the vinaigrette up to a week in advance.
+Remove the lid and cook the jam until almost all the liquid has evaporated.
+Then, blend everything until it's smooth.
+Let the jam cool before whisking it with olive oil, salt, and pepper.

 Now it's time to prepare the actual salad.
 Cut semi-firm apricots into wedges and gently toss them with olive oil.
-You don't want the apricots to be too soft or they'll just fall apart while they're cooking.

 Heat a grill or grill pan to high and sear the apricots until charred.
 I like to use a grill pan when I grill smaller items so that they don't accidentally fall through the cracks.

 At the same time, cook the couscous until tender.
-If you want to extra fancy, you can throw in a pat of butter into the water or cook the couscous in vegetable or chicken stock.
+If you want to be extra fancy, you can throw a pat of butter into the water or cook the couscous in vegetable or chicken stock.

-Combine the cooked couscous with some of the chili jam vinaigrette and toss it with the remaining salad ingredients including the fresh herbs, arugula, pistachios, and apricots.
+Combine the cooked couscous with some of the chili jam vinaigrette and toss it with the remaining salad ingredients, including the fresh herbs, arugula, pistachios, and apricots.

 One look at this grilled apricot couscous salad and I knew it was going to be a good one.
 Heck, one taste of the vinaigrette and I knew.
-Call me crazy but grilled apricots are just darn delicious!
+Call me crazy, but grilled apricots are just darn delicious!